A 2Cat-inspired model structure for double categories: Double categorical preliminaries

 \begin{rmk} Similarly, we can define a functor $\bbV\colon \TwoCat\to \DblCat$, sending a $2$-category to its associated vertical double category with only trivial horizontal morphisms, and a functor $\bfV\colon \DblCat\to \TwoCat$, sending a double category to its underlying vertical $2$-category.
 They also form an adjunction $\bbV\dashv \bfV$. \end{rmk}

 We now introduce a new functor between $\DblCat$ and $\TwoCat$ that extracts, from a double category, a $2$-category whose objects and morphisms are the vertical morphisms and squares; this is the functor $\cv$ mentioned in the introduction.
-In order to do this, we need the category $\vtwo$, where $\mathbbm{2}$ is the ($2$-)category $\{0\to 1\}$.
-This double category $\vtwo$ contains exactly one vertical morphism.
+In order to do this, we use the category~$\vtwo$, where $\mathbbm{2}$ is the ($2$-)category $\{0\to 1\}$ free on a morphism.
+This double category $\vtwo$ is therefore the double category free on a vertical morphism.